Lovinsky - Free Lovinsky

 agenda in Haiti has anything to do with promoting democracy, development,

 compassion, freedom of expression and good governance.

-Because the same "civilized
+Because the same ruling and "civilized

 white" folks who wouldn't send relief flights to Haiti

 so these U.S. students could get home are the same mindsets of peoples